-There are over 8000 properties listed as individual Landmarks or located within Boston’s local historic districts.
-Landmark designation provides a level of protection from changes that might compromise the integrity of the resource.
+There are over 8000 properties designated as individual Landmarks or located within Boston’s local historic districts, please see our map.
+BLC Landmark designation provides a level of protection from physical changes that might compromise the integrity of the resource.

-The Boston Landmarks Commission administers design review for individual designated and pending Landmarks.
-Each of the nine local historic districts has its own commission which oversees design review for properties within those specific areas.
-Learn more about each commission and the design review process:
+Landmarks Commission staff administers design review for individual designated and pending Landmarks, and for each of Boston's nine local historic district commissions.
+The design review process is the same for all commissions - learn more about each commission below: